Shantanu88-code/NYC_CIti_Bike/README.md

 <img width="555" alt="Checkout Times" src="https://user-images.githubusercontent.com/86980240/144357354-5e0f7937-ea28-404f-8aae-8994ad8651ea.png">

-The next graph shows the same checkout time length but as per different genders, Males, Females and Undisclosed.
+The next graph shows the checkout time length but as per different genders, Males, Females and Undisclosed.
 It is seen that most of users have been Males followed by females.

 <img width="651" alt="Checkout_Users" src="https://user-images.githubusercontent.com/86980240/144358028-fecbee5b-2a46-46d8-a727-0a8b0841858d.png">